2023 Solar Incentives Guide for Austin, TX - Tax Credits & Rebates

 EcoWatch's Austin, TX Solar Incentives FAQs

-To find the right solar panel installer for you, check out our guide to Austin's top solar panel companies.
+To find a top-rated solar panel installer, check out our guide to the top solar companies in Austin.

 Can I use a combination of multiple types of renewable energy to power my home?

-Yes, you can employ multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-Make sure that you discuss your proposed plan with your local Austin solar installation expert, to make sure you know what you'll need and what kinds of incentives you might or might not qualify for.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of wind and solar.
+You can also use both renewable energy sources and a backup source of non-renewable energy.
+You should discuss your plan with your local Austin solar installation expert, to make sure you know what you'll need and what kinds of incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.